 3. Fees can vary.

 The fees associated with prepaid, debit, and credit cards vary widely from card to card.
 For example, late payment fees are often charged for late and missed credit card payments.
 A fee may be charged for using your debit card at an ATM outside your bank's network.
 Also, for prepaid cards, common fees include monthly usage fees, cash reload fees, and inactivity fees.
-For any card you plan to use, make sure you understand what fees may be charged.
+For any card you choose and plan to use, make sure you understand what fees may be charged.

 4. Only a credit card can help build a credit history.